iva2k/ml_sudoku/rl_sudoku.md

    * During exploitation (greedy action), the Q-values for illegal actions are set to a very large negative number (`-1e10`), ensuring the agent never selects them.
 3. **`optimize_model`:** The same masking logic is applied to the **Target Network's** Q-values when calculating the optimal future value $V(s')$, which is essential for stable learning.
 4. **`main`:** A new command-line argument `--masking` has been added.

+### Curriculum Learning: Staged Difficulty

+Starting the training with very difficult Sudoku puzzles (e.g., only 25 clues) can be overwhelming for the agent.
+It's like asking a new student to solve an expert-level problem.
+The agent may fail to learn meaningful patterns.

+A better approach is **Curriculum Learning**, where the agent is first trained on easier problems and the difficulty is gradually increased as its performance improves.

+#### Implementation Plan

+We will implement a difficulty "staircase" based on the training episode number.

+1. **Initial Phase (Easy):** For the first block of episodes, the environment will generate puzzles with a high number of clues (e.g., 70-80).
+This makes it easier for the agent to find correct moves and learn the basic structure.
+2. **Intermediate Phase (Medium):** As training progresses, we reduce the number of clues (e.g., 50-75).
+The agent must now learn to solve puzzles requiring more steps and more complex deductions.
+3. **Final Phase (Hard):** In the later stages of training, the number of clues is reduced to a standard difficult range (e.g., 25-55), forcing the agent to generalize its learned policy to harder problems.

+This staged approach helps stabilize training and leads to a more robust final policy.